 Force partnership arrangements continue to be an opportunity and a risk to the Force, particularly in light of the significant and on-going constraints on all public sector budgets.
 The Force works closely with public sector partners who are suffering from similar constraints on their budgets that will increase the pressure to reduce contributions to partnership funding.
 Following an audit by the South West Audit Partnership of partnership arrangements a number of recommendations continue to be progressed.

-The Commissioner has responsibility for partnership and commissioning arrangements including the appointment of a Partnership and Commissioning Manager.
-These arrangements are currently under review.
+The Commissioner rather the Chief Constable has responsibility for partnership and commissioning arrangements including the appointment of a Partnership and Commissioning Manager.